 In order to preserve a solid four-week experience for the boys, we look at the departure days as the time for the boys to share their camp with their families.
 For years at Kabeyun we scheduled a visiting day at the three-week point each session, but over time realized that it created real travel, not to mention financial, challenges for parents, a sense of obligation to visit whether there was a felt desire or not in the mind of parent or child, and a dramatic interruption in the boys' camp experience.
 It was also very difficult for a good number of our younger campers.

 Time goes by too fast as it is at camp!
 Now, the boys have the opportunity for an uninterrupted four weeks to settle, connect and explore.
-Below is a description of how things work on the transition days, according to the session in which your son is enrolled:

 No. We do gather every Sunday morning, when the entire population is in camp, for a community circle at our Pine Point, a beautiful site under towering pines on the lakeshore.
 There we share thoughts, reflections, stories, readings along the lines of a different theme each week – tolerance, taking risks, world travel, overcoming fear, the importance of friendship, the Kabeyun experience, community, etc. These gatherings are led by a counselor or two, sometimes with the help of a few campers, and always include time for open comment and sharing.
 It’s a wonderfully peaceful and reflective time each week when we all come together to feel connected as a whole.